RamiKrispin/deploy-flex-actions/README.md

 ### Lunching the development environment

+We will review two approaches to setting a development environment using:
+- RStudio server
+- VScode

+Of the two, when working with flaxdashboard, RStudio is the preferred choice.
+There are some advantages to developing with VScode, mainly when working in a dockerized environment and multiple languages.
+On the other hand, it is less suitable to work with Rmarkdown documents such as flexdashboard.

+#### Setting environment with RStudio server

 There are multiple methods to spin a docker image into a running containter.
 Before going to the robust method using the `docker-compose`, let's review the basic method with the `run` command:

 ``` shell